 Step 2 – Install a new mouse driver

-However, this method may not give you the lastest driver.
-If you have any input lag issues, we recommend using Driver Easy to help you detect any missing drivers, download and install them automatically.
+However, this method may not give you the latest driver.
+If you have any input lag issues, we recommend using Driver Easy to help you detect any missing drivers, and download and install them automatically.

 Here’s how you can automatically update your drivers with Driver Easy: